 ADO.NET Entity Framework is an Object/Relational Mapping (ORM) framework that enables developers to work with a relational database.
 It enables developers to deal with data as objects and properties.
 Using the Entity Framework, developers issue queries using LINQ, then retrieve and manipulate data as strongly typed objects using C# or VB.Net.

 The Entity Framework’s ORM implementation also provides services like change tracking, identity resolution, lazy loading, and query translation so that developers can focus on their application-specific business logic rather than the data access fundamentals.
-ADO.NET Entity Framework is targeted for developing Enterprise applications which can support MS SQL databases as well as other databases like as Oracle, DB2, MySql and many more.
+ADO.NET Entity Framework is targeted for developing Enterprise applications that can support MS SQL databases as well as other databases like as Oracle, DB2, MySql, and many more.
 To learn the entity framework first we need to know what is orm.
-I am going to give the overview of ORM.
+I am going to give an overview of ORM.

 What is O/RM?